 We are exposed to interest rate risk on short-term and long-term financial instruments carrying variable interest rates.
 The variable rate financial instruments consist of the outstanding borrowings on our term loan and revolving credit facility.
-At June 29, 2011, \$185.0 million was outstanding under the term loan and no amount was outstanding under the revolving credit facility.
-The impact on our annual results of operations of a one-point interest rate change on the outstanding balance of these variable rate financial instruments as of June 29, 2011 would be approximately \$1.9 million.
+At June 27, 2012, \$237.5 million was outstanding under the term loan and \$40.0 million was outstanding under the revolving credit facility.
+The impact on our annual results of operations of a one-point interest rate change on the outstanding balance of these variable rate financial instruments as of June 27, 2012 would be approximately \$2.8 million.

-We purchase certain commodities such as beef, pork, poultry, seafood, produce, and dairy.
+We purchase certain commodities such as beef, pork, poultry, seafood, produce and dairy.
 These commodities are generally purchased based upon market prices established with vendors.
 These purchase arrangements may contain contractual features that fix the price paid for certain commodities.
-We do not use financial instruments to hedge commodity prices because these purchase arrangements help control the ultimate cost paid and any commodity price aberrations are generally short-term in nature.
+We do not use financial instruments to hedge commodity prices because these purchase arrangements help control the ultimate cost paid.